-In a paper of about 4000 words, students will conduct an original data analysis on a topic of their choosing and write up the results in the style of a research note journal article.
+In a paper (of about 3000 words for SOSC4250 and about 5000 words for SOSC6030R students), students will conduct an original data analysis on a topic of their choosing and write up the results in the style of a research note journal article.
 Student topics should be chosen in consultation with the instructor.
 A detailed description of the assignment will be provided in class and on Canvas.
 [ILOs 4, 5, and 6]